Things Are Looking Up: Understanding and Reversing Drooping Eyelids

-Additional symptoms include extremely dry or, conversely, extremely watery eyes, as well as the aforementioned tired, Basset-like look in the face.
+Additional symptoms include extremely dry or, conversely, extremely watery eyes, as well as the aforementioned tired, drooping of the face.
 Migraines can also accompany ptosis.

 For decades, Dr. Tanenbaum has been conducting ptosis plastic surgery in Miami, FL., and is one of the state’s leading surgeons in the matter.
 Nearly 100,000 eyelid surgeries were conducted in South Atlantic states like Florida in 2020, alone.
 These doctors get plenty of opportunities to hone their abilities.